 The Science of Choice ...

-think opportunity costs ... the genes do cost benefit analysis
+think opportunity costs ... the genes themselves do cost benefit analysis

-Evolutionary economic theory originated outside the orthodox neo-classical tradition, however that tradition was enriched not contradicted.
-Neo-classical theory became a special case in a much more complex reality.
+Evolutionary Economics theory originated outside the orthodox neo-classical tradition, however perhaps that tradition was enriched rather than contradicted.
+Was neo-classical theory a special case in a much more complex reality; Complex Adaptive Systems?

-Evolutionary Economics is the science of choice, survival choice ... and the co-operative institutions which have evolved to guide choices ... think opportunity costs ...
+Evolutionary Economics, the science of choice, survival choice ... and the co-operative institutions which have evolved to guide choices ... think opportunity costs?

 How do we choose between alternatives?
-Apples and pears?
+Apples or pears?
 Guns or butter?
 Save or consume?
 Buy or rent?
 Debt or equity?
 Work or play?
 Arts or science?
 Cricket or football?
 Cynthia or Jane?
 Jesus or Mohamed?
-Good or evil?
+Good or Bad?

 Go left or go right at the fork in the path, what is best for you and for other folk in the long term?

-To buy or not to buy, that is the question … and the dilemma is compounded by blind ignorance, uncertainty & risk in a world of scarcity, complexity, change & conflict ... how can we acquire 'know how' to guide decisions when Darwin suggests the future was unknowable?
+To buy or not to buy, that is the question … and the dilemma is compounded by blind ignorance, uncertainty & risk in a world of complexity, change, conflict & scarcity ... how can we acquire 'know how' to guide decisions when Darwin suggested the future was unknowable?

-The only way to proceed is by trial & error and remembering what worked ... is that a dismal prospect?
+The only way to proceed was by trial & error and remembering what worked ... not a dismal prospect?

 Thermodynamics (complexity, change, conflict & scarcity)